Car Survival-Items Needed In Your Vehicle

 Final Word

-Please share some of your items you keep in your car survival kit and I will add them to my list.
+Please share some of the other items you keep in your car survival kit and I will add them to my list.
 Thanks for being prepared for the unexpected!
-May God bless this world.
+May God Bless this World, Linda

 Emergency Details